 ID must be shown in support of concessions and/or free admission.
 Free tickets must be purchased directly at the ticket office of the monumental complex.

-To help us ensure smooth access and visitor influx compliant with the measures designed to contain the spread of Covid-19, we reccommend you would to book your visit through our on-line ticketing service.
+To help us ensure smooth access and visitor influx compliant with the measures designed to contain the spread of Covid-19, we recommend you book your visit through our on-line ticketing service.

 Santa Croce has put together a number of visitor aids to make it simpler for you to visit the complex and to offer you a richer visitor experience such as free Wi-Fi points, an audio-guide and our apps offering special themed itineraries.
 We also have a bookshop where you'll be able to buy guidebooks and both historical and art history publications.

 We allow groups up to a maximum of 30 people plus the guide and one tour leader.

 Tour guides are required to communicate the presence of their group at the entrance and to equip them with earphones or headesets if the group is made up of 5 or more.
 Earphones can also be rented at the ticket office before the visit.

 A reduction for groups is envisaged, starting from 15 participants.
 It is also possible to take advantage of the same reductions and offers applicable to single tickets, by presenting a valid id at the entrance.
 Guides can access for free by showing their badge.